unosquare/litelib/README.md

 Stuff that LiteLib *does not* cover:
 - Migrations of any kind.
 You'll have to drop and recreate the DB file if your schema changes or migrate it manually
 - Navigation properties or relationships.
-You'll have to implement and ensure consistency of data relations manually -- which BTW, it not hard at all and lets you write faster, lighter code.
+You'll have to implement and ensure consistency of data relations manually -- which BTW, it's not hard at all and lets you write faster, lighter code.
 - Automatic transactions or changesets.
 You'll have to `BeginTransaction` and `Commit` manually.
 The Data context class you define simply exposes the underlying Dapper connection.

 ##Installation